CBoettcher16590/developing-software-intro-final/README.md

 ## GetHouseMaterials

 The `get-house-materials` command takes only one parameter: `name`.
-In this version of the project the command will only output the parameter that was entered to the command line.

 ### CalcHouseMaterials Parameters:
 * The `name` of the house (preceeded by the `-n` flag)